 The HSA-CML-Paed module of the HSA KIT software for multiclinical studies in university clinics and reference centers is based on a neural network in which bone marrow and blood smears are annotated/analyzed and correlated with clinical parameters of the patients.
 In this context, the knowledge of still unknown pathomechanisms of CML in pediatric patients is obtained.
 All bone marrow and blood smears of a patient from the time of diagnosis up to the follow-up examination after one year (if the patient is still in remission) are used.

-In the future, it will be possible to apply the deep learning model to other disease patterns, such as:
+In the future, it will be possible to apply the HyperHaemaNet Model to other disease patterns, such as:

 • Benign Hematology – Differential Diagnoses